flinox/kafka-cluster-test/README.md

 ![The messages still there!](images/20190504_202525.png)

 Please if you have any suggestions or corrections, let me know !
 I don't know everything, and really i'm learning it too, so... i hope it help anyone who are learning like me !!

+I will evolve making some scripts to make more easily the use, but i need time... rs

 Email: <fernandolinox@gmail.com>